Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Spectral representations of i.d. and max-i.d. processes

-we can always achieve that $\essinf \varphi_t(X(t))=0$.
-In the sequel we therefore assume without loss of generality that $\essinf X(t)=0$ for every $t\in T$.
+we can always achieve that $\operatorname{essinf} \varphi _t(X(t))=0$.
+In the sequel, we therefore assume without loss of generality that $\operatorname{essinf} X(t)=0$ for every $t\in T$.

-\citet{balkema_etal93} gave a representation of max--i.d.\ processes in terms of stochastic max--integrals over a Poisson point process.
-This representation is, in general, non--unique; see Example~\ref{ex:non-uniqueness} below.
-We will introduce the notion of \textit{minimality} for representations of max--i.d.\ processes and prove that the minimal representation exists and is unique.
+Balkema \textit{et~al.} \cite{balkemaetal93} gave a representation of max-i.d. processes in terms of stochastic max-integrals over a Poisson point process.
+This representation is, in general, non-unique; see Example~\ref{exnon-uniqueness} below.
+We will introduce the notion of \textit{minimality} for representations of max-i.d. processes and prove that the minimal representation exists and is unique.